Something went wrong

 Seasonal administration

-• ABRYSVO should be administered to pregnant persons at 32 through 36 weeks gestation during September – January in most of the continental US2
+• ABRYSVO is recommended for pregnant individuals at 32 weeks and 0 days' through 36 weeks and 6 days' gestation, from September through January in most regions of the U.S.2

 Coadministration

-• In the ABRYSVO clinical trials, coadministration of ABRYSVO and Tdap was studied in non-pregnant women 18 to 49 years old and no safety concerns were identified3
+• In the ABRYSVO clinical trials, coadministration of ABRYSVO and Tdap was studied in non-pregnant women 18 to 49 years old and no safety concerns were identified5

-• Available data on immunogenicity of coadministration of RSV vaccines and other vaccines are currently limited3
+• Available data on the safety and immunogenicity of coadministration of RSV vaccines with other vaccines are currently limited6

-• Additional data are needed to determine whether additional seasonal doses during subsequent pregnancies are indicated, and ACIP might update recommendations in the future, as data become available2
+• Currently, after maternal vaccination with ABRYSVO, additional doses are not recommended for subsequent pregnancies.
+Additional data are needed to determine whether additional seasonal doses during subsequent pregnancies are indicated, and ACIP might update recommendations in the future, as data become available2

-ACIP=Advisory Committee on Immunization Practices; ACOG=American College of Obstetricians and Gynecologists; AWHONN=Association of Women's Health, Obstetric and Neonatal Nurses; CDC=Centers for Disease Control and Prevention; LRTI=lower respiratory tract infection; MMWR=Morbidity and Mortality Weekly Report; NPWH=National Association of Nurse Practitioners in Women's Health; RSV=respiratory syncytial virus; Tdap=tetanus, diphtheria, and pertussis.
+ACIP=Advisory Committee on Immunization Practices; CDC=Centers for Disease Control and Prevention; LRTI=lower respiratory tract infection; MMWR=Morbidity and Mortality Weekly Report; preF=prefusion F; RSV=respiratory syncytial virus; RSV-LRTD=respiratory syncytial virus-associated lower respiratory tract disease; Tdap=tetanus, diphtheria, and pertussis.

 Maternal RSV Vaccine Planner